marklogic-community/marklogic-samplestack/browser/README.md

 MacOS users, please see the note below about your watched files limit.
 If you don't follow the instructions it presents, you may get errors when you enter watch mode.

+## npm install Errors

+If `npm install` has errors, the first thing to try is to simply re-run it.
+There are known issues with npm which may require one re-run.
+If the second run also fails, you may have a version of npm which was not reliable.
+Try updating npm before rerunning the above install commands.

+> ```
+> from-anywhere> npm update -g npm
+> ```

-## Important: Temporary OSX Workaround for Watch Mode
+## Temporary OSX Workaround for Watch Mode

 In general your "watch" process is faster if you raise the limit of the number of open files for your process or the system.
 However, in normal cases, there